saibaba/monad_monoid/PROOF.md

 gn <> fn = (bimap join gn) . fn
 </pre>

 Here bimap expects two functions which are natural transformmations.
-Because of above Identity functor a -> T<sub>o</sub> b can be treated as a natural transformation.
+Because of above Identity functor a -> T<sub>o</sub> b can be treated as a natural transformation. <strong>TODO: replace this with unit in the analysis below to be super accurate.</strong>

 Then redo above steps: